databendlabs/databend/tests/udf-server/README.md

 CREATE FUNCTION split_and_join (VARCHAR, VARCHAR, VARCHAR) RETURNS VARCHAR LANGUAGE python HANDLER = 'split_and_join' ADDRESS = 'http://0.0.0.0:8815';
 ```

+NOTE: The udf_server_address you specify must appear in `udf_server_allow_list` explained in the previous step.

-> In the above step, when you starting the UDF server, the corresponding sql statement of each function will be printed out.
+> In step 2, when you starting the UDF server, the corresponding sql statement of each function will be printed out.
 You can use them directly.

-#### 4. Use the functions in Databend
+#### 5. Use the functions in Databend
 ```
 mysql> select split_and_join('3,5,7', ',', ':');
 +-----------------------------------+